faccompli/flask_foundation/README.md

         * python app.py

 ## Database
-* Using postgress with psycopg2
+* Using postgres with psycopg2
     * create a database
         * In Terminal: createdb todoapp
     * pip install psycopg2

+* Using postgres with SQLAlchemy
+    * install flask_sqlalchemy AND psycopg2

 ## Migration